Star Anise, Hand-Select

 Hand-Selected Whole Star Anise

 Whole, perfect Star Anise are really quite a beautiful wonder of nature, with eight points and a seed in each point.
 Costly because they are picked out by hand, they are often reserved for craft use, although they make an attractive dinner garnish.
 They also add a lovely flavor and appearance floating in a cup of tea.
+For you crafters, each ounce contains approximately 15 whole stars.

 We import whole star anise from Asia and separate the perfect stars from the broken pieces by hand in our shops.
 For most culinary uses, where the appearance of the anise isn't important, the broken or powdered star anise give you the same flavor at a much lower cost.